 Official academic transcripts from all prior colleges and vocational schools must be sent to the Registrar's office.
 These transcripts will be evaluated by the Financial Aid office before any financial aid is awarded.
-If a student owes money to a previous school, the student will not be eligible to receive aid at FSCC until that school has been paid in full and an official academic transcript has been received in the Registrar's office.

 A student must not be in default on a previous educational loan or owe a repayment on a federal grant.
 The student must inform the financial aid officer if he or she is in default or owes such a repayment.
 Students must inform the Financial Aid Office if they are concurrently attending any other educational institution while receiving financial aid at FSCC.
 It is illegal to receive financial aid at two different institutions at the same time.